jordymeow/ai-engine/readme.txt

 * **Content-Aware** — Let AI use your post and page content as context for smarter responses.
 * **Function Calling** — Connect AI to WordPress functions, WooCommerce, or any custom API.
 * **Cross-Site Chatbots** — Embed your chatbots on external websites.
+* **Editor Assistant** — An AI sidebar in the post editor that can read, rewrite, insert, and rearrange your content blocks through chained function calls.
 * **Realtime Audio** — Voice-based conversations with AI in real time.
 * **Statistics & Usage Control** — Track usage, set limits per role, and monitor costs.
 * **Extra MCP Tools** — Adds plugin, theme, database, Polylang, and WooCommerce management to the MCP server.